Living With a Hearing Disability: Single-Sided Deafness (SSD)

-Single sided deafness (or SSD as I will refer to it from now on) comes in varying levels, from partial to complete hearing loss in one ear.
-This article is about my personal experiences with SSD, how I deal with it, and tips and advice for anyone with, or close to someone with SSD.
+Single sided deafness (or SSD, as I will refer to it from now on) comes in varying levels, from partial to complete hearing loss in one ear.
+This article is about my personal experience.
+I will share my tips and advice for others who are living with the same condition.

 For as long as I remember I have been completely deaf in my right ear.

-The first time I realized my hearing was different to other kids was at a friend's birthday party.
-Playing chinese whispers, I had to pass on a message that had been whispered into my completely deaf ear.
+The first time I realized my hearing was different from that of other kids was at a friend's birthday party.
+We were playing "Chinese Whispers," and I had to pass on a message that had been whispered into my completely deaf ear.
 The girl sitting next to me wasn't allowed to repeat what she'd said, and I didn't hear her at all.
-I had to make something up- the end result was hilarious, although at the time I felt more embarressed and isolated by the experience.
+I had to make something up.
+The end result was hilarious, although at the time I felt more embarrassed and isolated by the experience.

 Growing up with single-sided deafness can be tough.
 Given time, we can learn to adapt and thrive, becoming successful adults with little to no hindrance in our daily lives.
 Here are things I wish my parents had known while I was growing up:

 - Do not make your child feel disabled. one of the biggest factors when it comes to dealing with SSD, or many disabilities, is that much of what gets you through life is how you view yourself and what you are capable of.
 We all have the power to achieve great things; being constantly told you cannot do this or that, or cannot function normally because of your hearing, will only hold you back.
 Your child will believe they are disadvantaged and may lack confidence in their abilities as a result.
 Yes, SSD has it's disadvantages.
 But I believe it has it's advantages too.
 Being deaf in one ear means the glass is half full- not half empty.